Best Black Friday 2018 deals: Storage, SSD, flash drive discounts

 Samsung 860 EVO 1TB 2.5-Inch SATA III Internal SSD for $130Samsung

 Samsung's best-selling solid state drive for consumers is $130 for Black Friday.
 This drive will not only speed up booting the system and launching games and software, but with 1TB storage, you're not sacrificing storage for speed.
-The deal begins Thanksgiving Day at 5 p.m.
+This deal is available now, but it's also two bucks cheaper on Amazon.

 WD Easystore 10TB external hard drive with 32GB USB drive for $180Western Digital